 Creation itself will be set free from its bondage to decay and obtain the glorious liberty of the children of God.
 We know that the whole creation has been groaning in travail together until now; and not only the creation, but we ourselves, who have the first fruits of the Spirit, groan inwardly as we wait for adoption as sons, the redemption of our bodies.
 For in this hope we were saved.
 (Romans 8:21-24a)

 Ready or not, oil lamps filled or empty, the arrival of the Son of Man will fill the sky and no one will miss it.
 St. John Chrysostom asks,

 With what eyes then shall we behold Christ?
 For if any one could not bear to see his father, when conscious to himself that he had sinned against him, upon him who infinitely exceeds a father in forbearance, how shall we then look?
 How shall we bear it?

-How will we look or bear the arrival of the Son of Man is answered by how we look and bear the sight of the Cross now.
-It was St. Cyril of Jerusalem, in his Catechetical Lecture 15, who interpreted the sign of the Son of Man (24:30) as the Cross:
+How we will look or bear the arrival of the Son of Man is answered by how we look and bear the sight of the Cross now.
+It was St. Cyril of Jerusalem, in his Catechetical Lecture 15, who interpreted the sign of the Son of Man (24:30) as the Cross when he writes: